Medidata Blog

 Determining Standards and Definitions for the CEC Is a Shared Responsibility.

-Participants agreed that definitions must be clearly defined within the charter.
+Patients agreed that definitions must be clearly defined within the charter.
 CRO/ARO standards typically incorporate sponsor requirements, which should be reviewed and approved by the CEC chair and/or members.

 Identified Events for Adjudication Should Come Directly from Trial Sites and in Real Time.

-Participants agreed that identified/triggered events should ideally come directly from clinical trial sites.
+Patients agreed that identified/triggered events should ideally come directly from clinical trial sites.
 But the CEC or automated technologies (using MedDRA terms) may flag them.
 Identification should also occur in real time, but this is uncommon.
 Best practices include having events available automatically in the adjudication system as soon as they are submitted within the electronic data capture (EDC) system and that outputs should be frequent to limit bottlenecks/delays at database lock.

 Patient Narratives Are Trending Down.

 The overall dossier should be free of bias.
 While many physicians and trial sites add narratives, this is becoming less common because it can introduce bias and needs to be managed as part of the clinical trial dataset.
-Participants agreed that a best practice is to collect key information directly in the EDC case report forms.
+Patients agreed that a best practice is to collect key information directly in the EDC case report forms.

 Narrow Down the Number of Source Documents.
 Ideally, Obtain Source Information Directly from the EDC.